monikase/Data-Analytics-Projects/Visualizing Data Using Power BI/1_Task.md

 - Dashboard.pbix : PowerBI file with analysis
 - Dashboard.pdf : Overview of the dashboard
-- Sales Repord Intro : Explained steps of analysis
+- Sales Repord Intro.pdf : Explained steps of analysis
+- Queries.sql : Queries used to extract data